alexwarddev1230/steamworks.js/README.md

 To push an updated version:
 - Update `override_files/files/package.json version`.
 - Run `npm run build`
+- Run `npm publish` to push new package
 - Update consuming repo to use the new version